xinyadu/xinyadu.github.io/index.md

 Thanks for stopping by!

 <br />
-I am Xinya Du (pronounced as <span style="color:grey">_shinn-ya do_</span>), a first year CS Ph.D. student at Cornell University, working with Prof. [<span style="color:blue">Claire Cardie</span>][claire].
+I am Xinya Du (pronounced as <span style="color:grey">_shinn-ya do_</span>, 杜辛亚), a CS Ph.D. student at Cornell University, working with Prof. [<span style="color:blue">Claire Cardie</span>][claire].

 <br />
-I am working on natural language processing and machine learning, with a current focus on question answering (exploring many different aspects!).
+I am working on natural language processing and machine learning, with a current focus on question answering and question generation.
 I graduated with a bachelor degree from Shanghai Jiao Tong University in 2016.
 <!-- or fall 2015, I am  pursuing an research internship at Cornell NLP group, working with Prof. [<span style="color:blue">Claire Cardie</span>](http://www.cs.cornell.edu/home/cardie/).   -->
 <br />
 <!-- I am interested in machine learning, natural language processing and algorithmic game theory.
 Particularly, I am exciting about discovering exciting problems and devising core techniques.
 Here is my <span style="color:blue">CV</span></a>.